 You should read and understand fully the contents of this Registration Document, including any documents incorporated by reference.
-This Registration Document contains important information about the Issuer and the Barclays Bank Group, as well as describing certain risks relating to the Issuer, the Barclays Bank Group and their business.
+This Registration Document contains important information about the Issuer, as well as describing certain risks relating to the Issuer and its business.
 An overview of the various sections comprising this Registration Document is set out below.

-- The Risk Factors section describes the principal risks and uncertainties which could have a material adverse effect on the business, operations, financial condition or prospects of the Issuer and/or the Barclays Bank Group, and could have a material adverse effect on the return on the Securities. - The Information Incorporated by Reference section sets out the information that is deemed to be incorporated by reference into this Registration Document.
-This Registration Document should be read together with all information which is deemed to be incorporated into this Registration Document by reference. - The Issuer, the Barclays Bank Group and the Group section provides certain information about the Issuer, the Barclays Bank Group and the Group, as well as details of litigation, investigations and reviews that the Issuer and the Barclays Bank Group are party to and the subject of. - The General Information section sets out further information on the Issuer and the Barclays Bank Group which the Issuer is required to include under applicable rules (including details of where you can inspect documents which are relevant to you in conjunction with this Registration Document).
+The Risk Factors section describes the risks and uncertainties which could have a material adverse effect on the business, operations, financial condition or prospects of the Issuer, and could have a material adverse effect on the return on the Securities.

+The Information Incorporated by Reference section sets out the information that is deemed to be incorporated by reference into this Registration Document.
+This Registration Document should be read together with all information which is deemed to be incorporated into this Registration Document by reference.

+The Issuer, the BBPLC Group and the Group section provides certain information about the Issuer, the BBPLC Group and the Group (each as defined below), as well as details of litigation, investigations and reviews that the Issuer is party to and the subject of.

+The General Information section sets out further information on the Issuer which the Issuer is required to include under applicable rules (including details of where you can inspect documents which are relevant to you in conjunction with this Registration Document).